- Tracy Gunn

 HENRY’S LAW: if the pressure increases (Gets More/Greater), the more gas will be dissolved (Go into) the liquid.
 If the pressure is decreased (Gets less), the gas will come out of the liquid.

-Our bodies use the Oxygen from our lungs when we breath and transport it throughout our body.
+Our bodies use the Oxygen from our lungs when we breathe and transport it throughout our body.
 Oxidative metabolism is how our cells use oxygen to convert chemical energy into usable energy.

 Different parts of the body absorb and release Nitrogen at different rates (half-times), although most recreational dives are too short to reach saturation.